rperezibacache/OSQP_template/Readme.md

 cd code1/build/out
 ./example
 ```
 Done, we have run osqp in c.
-Before to burn this code in a processor, we need to solve some issues, see `What is next`.
+Before to burn this code in a processor for MPC applications, we need to solve some issues, see `What is next`.

 ### What is next?
+- [] How to modify the constraints or the cost function in real time operation?
+- [] How to call this qp solver from another c aplication?
+- [] How to consider it as a library to be imported in a main code?.